SirMaiquis/Balatro-Stickers-Always-Shown/README.md

 Special thanks to the mod contributors:

+- [@SirMaiquis](https://github.com/SirMaiquis) - Main developer and maintainer of the mod.
-- [@stupxd](https://github.com/stupxd) - v1.3: Made the mod Steamodded independent! 🚀
+- [@stupxd](https://github.com/stupxd) - v1.3: Made the mod Steamodded independent from steamodded! 🚀